-Flavored pods, cartridges filled with nicotine-laced liquids, with cute names such as apple tart, tropical melon and banana crème remain available online even today.
-In fact, As of 8/27/2018, the FDA database listed 278 total Juul products with 57 distinct flavors and three different nicotine levels.
+Altria’s efforts paid off – Marlboro continues to be the most popular cigarette brand among children in the US with 48.8% of HS smokers preferring Marlboro cigarettes.
+Flavored pods, cartridges filled with nicotine-laced liquids, with cute names such as apple tart, tropical melon, and banana crème remain available online even today.
+In fact, as of 8/27/2018, the FDA database listed 278 total Juul products with 57 distinct flavors and three different nicotine levels.

-The Juul Instant Case Evaluator provides lawsuit qualification information and details regarding your situation.
+The Juul Instant Case Evaluator ℠ provides lawsuit qualification information and details regarding your situation.

 - Teenage Juul Addiction.